 - Students can purchase a membership to the gym on campus, which is equipped with aerobic machines and weights.
 There is a library, a museum, and a student center with a bar and room for activities.

-- Pre-semester Option: early August to early January
+- Fall Pre-semester Option: early August to early October

-- Spring Semester: mid January to early June
+- Spring Semester: late February to early June

 This program is rolling admissions; applications are reviewed once all application materials are received, prior to all deadlines.
 It is the student’s responsibility to ensure that all required materials are received by the BU Study Abroad office.
 Students are encouraged to apply as early as possible as some programs and internship tracks have limited space and may fill up before the deadline.
 Submitting a complete application prior to the application deadline, does not guarantee acceptance.
 Students will be emailed an admissions decision within three weeks of a completed application.